eclipse-sumo/sumo/docs/web/docs/Tutorials/port.md

 ## Demand

 Before we edit the demand, it would be a good idea to bring together some information about it.
 If you are in luck, you get this data directly from the port.
 Otherwise, there are also some ways to get approximate values.
 For the ships it is possible to look for data from the automatic identification system (AIS).
 There are a lot of free sources and you get information about the ships and their movements.
 Often you can find information about the port from the ports website and from the local logistics companies.
-Information about the passenger can be retrieved get from openStreetMap and local public transport  and ferry companies.
+Information about passenger transport can be retrieved from OpenStreetMap and local public transport and ferry companies.

 ### Demand editing
 If you just want to have a very simple scenario (without containers) then you just change the `Through Traffic Factor` and `count` within the file `build.bat` and generate a better simple demand.
 For more information see the [osmWebWizard](../Tutorials/OSMWebWizard.md).